dfranx/SHADERed/README.md

  - use an icon font instead of buttons like "U", "D", etc...
  - toolbar (a bar with all the important tools (icons))
  - shift+drag with right click to move ArcBallCamera focus point
- - add an option to disable certain shader pass
+ - add an option to hide/lock certain shader pass
  - error marker should "stick" on the line when new lines are added
  - find and replace in code editor
  - right click in code editor